-How do I work out my staff’s annual holiday pay like ANZAC Day?
+How do I work out my staff’s holiday pay?

 Calculating public holiday pay can be hard, especially when your employees have varying work hours and days.
 Here’s a guide to help you work out your employees’ public holiday entitlements.

 If you want to know how to work out how to pay your staff for National Public Holidays and Regional Anniversary Dates, see our 2022 New Zealand Public Holidays page.

 Firstly, when it comes to ensuring holiday pay is calculated correctly, an efficient payroll system is very valuable.
 It removes the need for manual calculations. iPayroll offers Retail NZ members a free package, valued up to $100.
 See more info on this package here.

 Secondly, if you’re having difficulty with a particular scenario, we’re here to help!
 You can contact our Advice Service on 0800 472 472 (or 1800 128 086 from Australia).

 Annually, your employees are entitled to four weeks’ minimum paid holidays.
 They become entitled after their first 12 months of continuous employment.
 Then, their entitlement period is every following 12 months of employment.